BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[Inside, miniature versions of all seasonal regions rotate around a central light\]

-ALL NOAIDI: \*This is the Heart of Harmony.
+ALL THAUM: \*This is the Heart of Harmony.
 With it, your central dwelling will become a place of perfect balance.\*

 \[The companions approach, each touching the sphere with their